PaddyMcGlone/codemcglone.github.io/_posts/2019-03-03-BDD-ALesson.markdown

 <li> Add some tests to keep the ‘reviewer’ happy. </li>
 </ol>

-I'm not proud of this approach, but it's important to be truthful, this is how I used to develop professional software prior to BDD! <strong>My apologies to Roger & Colin if you are reading this</strong>.
+I'm not proud of this approach, but it's important to be truthful, this is how I used to develop professional software prior to BDD!
+My apologies to <strong>Roger & Colin</strong> if you are reading this.

 ## The outcome of this approach